Personally vetted instructors

 How is Mexican Spanish different from Spanish from Spain?

-The two are mutually intelligible — anyone fluent in one understands the other — but the differences are noticeable.
+The two are mutually intelligible (anyone fluent in one understands the other) but the differences are noticeable.
 Mexican Spanish drops vosotros entirely.
 You'd never use it; ustedes covers both formal and informal plural.
 Pronunciation is softer and more open.
 Vocabulary differs in everyday words: carro vs. coche, jugo vs. zumo, computadora vs. ordenador.
 And there's the layer of Nahuatl-derived words that Spain doesn't use.
 If your goal is Mexico, learning Castilian Spanish first is a detour.
-Some students compare to Argentinian Spanish (Castellano) too — that one's even further from Mexican in pronunciation and vocabulary.
+Some students compare to Argentinian Spanish (Castellano) too, and that one's even further from Mexican in pronunciation and vocabulary.

 Are your tutors native speakers from Mexico?